Convex and Nonconvex Optimization Are Both Minimax-Optimal for Noisy Blind Deconvolution under Random Designs: Discussion

 \section{Discussion}

-This paper investigates the effectiveness of both convex relaxation and nonconvex optimization in solving bilinear systems of equations in the presence of random noise.
-We demonstrate that a simple two-stage nonconvex algorithm solves the problem to optimal statistical accuracy within nearly linear time.
-Further, by establishing an intimate connection between convex programming and nonconvex optimization, we establish --- for the first time --- optimal statistical guarantees of convex relaxation when applied to blind deconvolution.
-Both of these results contribute towards demystifying the efficacy of optimization-based methods in solving this fundamental nonconvex problem.
+This paper has investigated the effectiveness of both convex relaxation and nonconvex optimization in solving bilinear systems of equations in the presence of random noise.
+We have demonstrated that a simple two-stage nonconvex algorithm solves the problem to optimal statistical accuracy within nearly linear time.
+Further, by establishing an intimate connection between convex programming and nonconvex optimization, we have established --- for the first time --- optimal statistical guarantees of convex relaxation when applied to blind deconvolution.
+Our results are established for two different types of design mechanisms: the random Fourier design and the Gaussian design.
+Our results considerably improve upon the state-of-the-art theory for blind deconvolution, and contribute towards demystifying the efficacy of optimization-based methods in solving this fundamental nonconvex problem.

 Moving forward, the findings of this paper suggest multiple directions that merit further investigations.
 For instance, while the current paper adopts a balancing operation in each iteration of the nonconvex algorithm (cf.~Algorithm \ref{alg:gd-BD-ncvx}), it might not be necessary in practice; in fact, numerical experiments suggest that the size of the scaling parameter $\vert\alpha^{t}\vert$ stays close to $1$ even without proper balancing.
 It would be interesting to investigate whether vanilla GD without rescaling is able to achieve comparable performance.
 In addition, the estimation guarantees provided in this paper might serve as a starting point for conducting uncertainty quantification for noisy blind deconvolution --- namely, how to use it to construct valid and short confidence intervals for the unknowns.
-Going beyond blind deconvolution, it would be of interest to extend the current analysis to handle blind demixing --- a problem that can be viewed as an extension of blind deconvolution beyond the rank-one setting \cite{ling2017blind,ling2019regularized,dong2018nonconvex}.
+Going beyond blind deconvolution, it would be of interest to extend the current analysis to handle blind demixing --- a problem that can be viewed as an extension of blind deconvolution beyond the rank-one setting \citep{ling2017blind,ling2019regularized,dong2018nonconvex}.
 As can be expected, existing statistical guarantees for convex programming remain highly suboptimal for noisy blind demixing, and the analysis developed in the current paper suggests a feasible path towards closing the gap.